Mukai lifting of self-dual points in $\mathbb{P}^6$: Outlook

 This project focused on $\mathcal{A}_6$, though our methods can also be applied to $\mathcal{A}_5$, replacing $\Gr(2,6)$ with $X_7 = \operatorname{LG}_+(5,10) \subseteq \PP^{15}$.
 It would be an interesting challenge to devise an algorithm for the Mukai lifting of general canonical curves $C \subseteq \PP^{7}$, \ie for general points $[C] \in \mathcal{M}_8$.

 As mentioned in \Cref{Lifting using HC}, Petrakiev's map $f$ (\Cref{thm:petrakiev}) is conjecturally birational modulo $\SL(6)$.
-One could experimentally study the degree of this map using monodromy methods.
-Following our approach, this is likely related to the degree of the restriction $\hat{f}_{| W}$ to a general $69$-dimensional affine subspace $W \subseteq \C^{7\times 15}$.
+Future work on the (numerical) orbit membership problem could complete the steps outlined in \Cref{sec:testing_petrakiev}.
+This may also be related to the degree of the restriction $\hat{f}_{| W}$ to a general $69$-dimensional affine subspace $W \subseteq \C^{7\times 15}$.
 This degree is expected to be larger than $1$ even if $f$ is birational, as mentioned in \Cref{Lifting using HC}.
-Such an experimental study would also benefit from a faster evaluation of our polynomial system.
+Such an experimental study would also benefit immensely from a faster evaluation of our polynomial system.